 - Rental increases are not permitted until after the state of emergency ends.

-- Most evictions are not allowed during the state of emergency.
+- Most evictions are not allowed during a state of emergency.

 The Government of B.C. created an emergency fund to assist many post-secondary students in B.C. (international students are not eligible at this time).
 An additional $1.5 million is available for Indigenous post-secondary students.
 The funds can be used for living expenses, food, travel, portable computers, and other supports for students who are not already able to study remotely.